tobinjt/golang-coverage-check/README.md

 **How can I tell which lines of code have not been tested?**

-Run `golang-coverage-pre-commit --browser` - it will open the coverage report in your browser.
+Run `golang-coverage-pre-commit --coverage_html=browser` - it will open the coverage report in your browser.
 If you're developing remotely this will not work, but you can find the coverage report in `${TMPDIR}/cover<RANDOM>/coverage.html` so maybe you can copy it to your local machine and open it from there?

 **How can I debug rule matching?**